General (scope, time limits)

 The border procedure foresees the possibility to ask for the re-examination (re-examen) of the application for international protection when the latter has been declared inadmissible or rejected from examination (‘denegar la solicitud’).
 This type of administrative appeal is only foreseen in the context of border procedures.
 The request for re-examination has automatic suspensive effect and must be requested in front of the Minister of Interior within 2 days from the notification of the decision to the applicant.
 The National High Court has clarified that this time limit must be calculated in hours rather than in working days.

-In May 2019, the Supreme Court provided clarity on the effects of submitting a re-examination of an asylum claim to another authority as well as on the calculation of time limits, i.e. as of when the time limit of 2-days starts to run.
+In May 2019, the Supreme Court ruled on the effects of submitting a re-examination of an asylum claim to another authority as well as on the calculation of time limits, i.e. as of when the time limit of 2-days starts to run.
 As regards the competent authority, the Supreme Court noted that the Asylum Act does not indicate where re-examination requests should be filed.
 It therefore ruled that the general rules and guarantees applicable to the administrative procedure under the general Spanish Administrative Procedures Law applied to such cases.
 This means that the application for re-examination does not have to be filed where the applicant lodged an asylum claim and that it can be filed at any registry or public office of the Ministry of Interior.
 Moreover, the Court stated that the calculation of the two-day deadline starts at the moment of receipt by the competent authority of the request for re-examination.

 The re-examination is performed under the direction of the lawyer, without the presence of any officer.
 There is no time limit beyond the referral within 48 hours from the notification.

 Through this procedure, it is possible to incorporate new arguments, new documentation and even new allegations, other than those expressed in the application (even though it is a good idea to explain the reasons for this change of allegations, as well as the late addition of other documents to the record).
 However, it is not possible to provide further clarifications on statements expressed in the application.
 The notice of review therefore consists of an extension of allegations that detail and clarify those aspects that are not clear in the initial application, with particular emphasis on the facts and information from the country of origin that have been queried.
+For figures on previous years, please see the 2020 update of this report.

 Onward judicial appeals